 I have an Android streaming box.
 The home page is an Android TV App launcher skin.
 It came preloaded with “home screen channels” presenting rows of “Play Next” links – suggestions – from Netflix, Amazon Prime and Google Play.
 These channels can be turned off.
 These channels extend the services onto the device home page, even when the Apps themselves are not otherwise active.
 For about 3-4 weeks, a Google App Store “App Spotlight” channel would show up every time I turned the box on, even after I switched it off on the previous session.
 There was a Reddit – people suggested turning off Google Play services updates to kill the zombie channel.
 Others thought that Google would patch it.

-These services want my attention, even when I have other ideas of how to spend my time and what to watch.
+The services want my attention, even when I have other ideas of how to spend my time and what to watch.
 I used to think when I bought a device I owned it and could control it.
-But somebody thinks I owe a company my time to take pitches for new content and services.
+But the companies think I owe a company my time to take pitches for new content and services.